The Fast-track Approvals Act 2024 (the Act) is a new “one-stop shop” approvals process across a range of regulatory bodies.

 In general, no. There is limited opportunity for community involvement because the Act does not allow panels to give public or limited notification for comments.

 The panel must invite written comment from some people or groups listed in the Act.
-The examples of people and organisations invited to comment include:
+Examples of people and organisations invited to comment include:

-The fast-track website is the most useful way to find out more information about the application and its status https://www.fasttrack.govt.nz/ .
-This website is hosted by the Environmental Protection Authority (EPA), the Crown entity responsible for fast-track consenting:
+The Fast-track website is the most useful way to find out more information about an application and its status: https://www.fasttrack.govt.nz/ .
+This website is hosted by the Environmental Protection Authority (EPA), the Crown entity responsible for Fast-track consenting.

-You can also ask Council for information on the process, but most of this is held by the EPA and you are best to contact them.
-You can also ask your Councillor or local MP for help.
+You can also ask Council for information on the process, but most of this information is held by the EPA and you are best to contact them directly.
+You may also ask your councillor or local MP for assistance.

 Council has no decision-making role in the approval processes.
-However, under s.11 and s.29 of the Fast-track Approvals Act 2024, applicants must consult with the Council.
-Council is strongly encouraging all applicants to consult with us as early as possible, so that we can be across key technical and environmental matters.
-In any consultation with an applicant, we raise the need to consider the relevant potential environmental impacts.
+Council strongly encourages all applicants to consult with us as early as possible so that we are aware of key technical and environmental matters.
+In any discussions with an applicant, we raise the need to consider relevant potential environmental impacts.

-As part of that consultation process, Council audits and assesses an application, including any technical information and reports provided by the applicant against Council’s rules and policies in our plans.
-The audit is to ensure that key technical and environmental matters have been addressed and that this is then provided to the expert panel and EPA to inform the decision they make.
+Council audits and assesses an application, including any technical information and reports provided by the applicant, against Council’s rules and policies in our plans.
+The audit ensures that key technical and environmental matters have been addressed and that this information is provided to the expert panel and the EPA to inform their decision-making.
 Council will use internal staff to support this process, and consultants where needed.
-These audits will ensure that up to date technical and science information has been included in the applications.
+These audits ensure that up-to-date technical and scientific information has been included in the applications.

 Detailed information and a helpful flowchart diagram can be found on the fasttrack.govt.nz site to help you understand the steps and timing for the fast-track process